handsoncode-apps/datasource-node/doc/afterChange.md

      row:number,
      column:any,
      oldValue:any,
-     newValue:any
+     newValue:any,
+     meta:{
+       row:number,
+       col:number,
+       visualRow:number,
+       visualCol:number,
+       prop:number,
+       row_id:number,
+       col_id:any
      }
+   }
   ],
   source: string
  }
 ```
 change is the array of objects you get after changing values of one or few cells.
-One object defines change of one cell value.
+One object defines change of one cell value and includes metadata of this object.